Wellbeing services counties to report their payments of wages and benefits to the Incomes Register

 Together, wellbeing services counties can also form joint authorities for health and wellbeing.
 Joint authorities report data to the Incomes Register in the same way as wellbeing services counties.

-At the same time, wellbeing services counties will also start using income data available in the Incomes Register in their decision making processes.
+Wellbeing services counties can use income data available in the Incomes Register in their decision making processes.
 Starting to use this data is subject to a separate agreement with the Incomes Register.
-Read more about data users’ data permissions.

 Do this when reporting data on behalf of a wellbeing services county